Electronics Maintenance & Repair

 |Race/Ethnicity||Number of Grads|

 How Much Do Electronics Maintenance & Repair Majors Make?

 Salaries According to BLS

 Average salaries range from $40,880 to $56,340 (25th to 75th percentile) for careers related to electronics repair.
 This range includes all degree levels, so the salary for a person with just a bachelor’s degree may be a little less and the one for a person with an advanced degree may be a little more.

 To put that into context, according to BLS data from the first quarter of 2020, the typical high school graduate makes between $30,000 and $57,900 a year (25th through 75th percentile).
 The average person with a bachelor’s degree (any field) makes between $45,600 and $99,000.
 Advanced degree holders make the most with salaries between $55,600 and $125,400.

 Amount of Education Required for Careers Related to Electronics Maintenance & Repair

-Some degrees associated with electronics repair may require an advanced degree, while others may not even require a bachelor’s in the field.
+Some careers associated with electronics repair require an advanced degree while some may not even require a bachelor’s.
 In general, the more advanced your degree the more career options will open up to you.
 However, there is significant time and money that needs to be invested into your education so weigh the pros and cons.